OPSILab/Cape/README.md

 ## Usage

-The User Guide for Idra can be found at the corresponding section of [Read The Docs](https://capesuite.readthedocs.io/en/latest/user/index.html).
+The User Guide for CaPe can be found at the corresponding section of [Read The Docs](https://capesuite.readthedocs.io/en/latest/user/index.html).

 ## API